holzeis/heckle/README.md

 **Architectureal benefits**: Fosters platform independency, portable and open.

+### Web Socket Service

+The Heckle Solution is build on bi-directional communication between the heckle client and the heckle server.
+A client registers on the server for notifications about talks and heckles.
+The heckle server is responsible for listening to the data store for changes and informs any registered client about the update.

+**Architectureal benefits**: scalability, performance and responsiveness.

 ### Data Model

 The data model below depicts the data stored to the data tier.
 The following list provides key considerations for that data model.